Father’s Day is an international tradition that Americans of the United States celebrate on the Third Sunday in June.

 LAST CHANCE to see the Public Theater’s Shakespeare in the Park performance of Julius Caesar at 8pm.

 Cuban multi-Grammy® winners Arturo O’Farrill Afro Latin Jazz Orchestra play their weekly Sunday gig at Birdland in Hell’s Kitchen at 9 & 11pm.

 New York Latin Culture Magazine is published partly in honor of my Father, an immigrant who came to the United States as a young man without an education or any English, worked hard, got an education, and made himself a successful professional while raising a family.

 Thank you Dad for showing me the world.

-Thank you for the many things you taught.
+Thank you for the many things you taught me.
 They seemed so insignificant then, but so important now.

 Thank you for working hard, and never giving up – even when people pushed you down, until you made it in America.
+I’m proud to be your son.
 You are my inspiration.

 Love you Dad!